-For more information about the Profile Form part, see the Parts Guide.
+For more information about the Profile Update Form, see the Forms Guide.

 The Profile Display part includes a Profile image merge field in the HTML editor and height and width fields for you to configure maximum profile image sizes.

 In the Max height/width for full-size image field, you enter the maximum display height and width for full-size profile images that display when users click thumbnails on the web page.
 In the Max height/width for thumbnails field, you enter the maximum height and width for profile image thumbnails on the web page.